-Content Overview: Heroin, a powerful opioid, has become one of the leading causes of drug overdose deaths in America.
-Explore the signs and effects of heroin addiction and the treatment options available for those addicted at our South Florida drug rehab center.
+Heroin, a powerful opioid, has become one of the leading causes of drug overdose deaths in America.
+If you are addicted to heroin, you may feel hopeless and helpless.
+Don’t be.
+We have been in your shoes and made it through to the other side.
+Explore the signs and effects of heroin addiction and the treatment options available for those addicted at our South Florida heroin rehab center.

 Addiction is defined as a chronic relapsing brain disease.
 While this might suggest that it’s an incurable disease — which, unfortunately, is true to a degree — addiction can definitely be treated.
 Individuals who suffer from addiction can, with the appropriate resources, live healthy, normal, productive lives free from alcoholism or drug abuse.
 That’s where Principles Recovery Center comes in.